pmem/pmdk/src/include/libpmemobj++/README.md

 you need a more recent version for this to be available(GCC 6.1/Clang 3.7).
 It is recommended to use these or newer versions of GCC or Clang.

+### Standard notice ###
+Please note that the C++11 standard, section 3.8, states that a valid non-trivially default constructible object (in other words, not plain old data) must be properly constructed in the lifetime of the application.
+Libpmemobj, or any shared memory solution for that matter, does not strictly adhere to that constraint.

+We believe that in the future, languages that wish to support persistent memory will need to alter their semantics to establish a defined behavior for objects whose lifetimes exceed that of the application.
+In the meantime, the programs that wish to use persistent memory will need to rely on compiler-defined behavior.

+Our library, and by extension these bindings, have been extensively tested in g++, clang++ and MSVC++ to make sure that our solution is safe to use and practically speaking implementation defined.
+The only exception to this rule is the use of polymorphic types, which are notably forbidden when using C++ bindings.

 ### Important classes/functions ###

  * Transactional allocations - make_persistent.hpp